Duplicate Records (Diagnosis)

 - Step 1: Stop active double sends immediately

-- Step 2: Set email address as the primary CRM deduplication key
+- Step 2: Set email as the primary CRM deduplication key

 - Step 3: Build and enforce a global suppression list

-- Step 4: Switch enrichment integrations from "create" to "update only" mode
+- Step 4: Switch enrichment integrations to "update only" mode

 - Step 5: Merge existing duplicate records in the CRM